jean-roland/LCSF_C_Stack/README.md

 Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol files or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommended).

-You can change the memory allocation function used by the stack to use your own or change other parameters (buffer sizes, filo sizes) in `LCSF_config.h`.
+You can change some stack parameters (protocol array size, filo size) in `include/LCSF_config.h`.

 ## How the stack works